junxit/us-congress-bills-111/metadata.md

 - 2010-04-21 — Referred to House Agriculture
 - 2010-04-21 — Referred to House Homeland Security
 - 2010-04-21 — Referred to the Committee on Homeland Security, and in addition to the Committee on Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2010-04-28 — Referred to the Subcommittee on Emerging Threats, Cybersecurity, and Science and Technology.
+- 2010-06-18 — Referred to the Subcommittee on Horticulture and Organic Agriculture.
+- 2010-06-23 — Committee Consideration and Mark-up Session Held.
+- 2010-06-23 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2010-06-23 — Subcommittee on Emerging Threats, Cybersecurity, and Science and Technology Discharged.
+- 2010-11-30 — House Committee on Agriculture Granted an extension for further consideration ending not later than Dec.
+10, 2010.
+- 2010-11-30 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+111-668, Part I.
+- 2010-11-30 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+111-668, Part I.
+- 2010-12-10 — House Committee on Agriculture Granted an extension for further consideration ending not later than Dec.
+17, 2010.
+- 2010-12-17 — House Committee on Agriculture Granted an extension for further consideration ending not later than Dec.
+21, 2010.
+- 2010-12-21 — House Committee on Agriculture Granted an extension for further consideration ending not later than Dec.
+22, 2010.
+- 2010-12-22 — Committee on Agriculture discharged.
+- 2010-12-22 — Committee on Agriculture discharged.
+- 2010-12-22 — Placed on the Union Calendar, Calendar No. 412.